machal/cssmine-content/css3-animations.md

 ### `@keyframes` – Frames of the Animation Sequence

-Keyframes define the animation start (using `from` key word or `0%`), progress (using percentage of the duration) and end (using `to` key word or `100%`).
+Keyframes define the animation start (using the `from` key word or `0%`), progress (using percentage of the duration) and end (using the `to` key word or `100%`).
 The change between keyframes is defined by the browser and you only have to set the start and end.
 The number of keyframes is not limited.

 Browser Support
 ---------------